w1lkns/email-marketing-portfolio/projects/02-churn-reduction-flow/README.md

 Still on the fence about [Product]?
 You’re not alone, many of our customers started in the same place.

-Here’s how [Client Name] turned things around:
+Here’s how ACME turned things around:
 • Challenge: Acme saw 50% of trial users vanish before converting
 • Solution: They activated automated check-ins with [Product]
 • Result: Within 30 days, churn dropped by 42%